DanRoscigno/katacoda_scenarios/WIP/step4.md

 #### Verify that Kibana is running

-Check the pods of Kibana:
+Check the pods for Kibana:

 `kubectl get pods`{{execute HOST1}}

-Check the Kibana logs.
+Check the Kibana logs:

 `kubectl logs kibana`{{execute HOST1}}